syncfusion-content/xamarin-docs/Xamarin/Chat/Styles.md

 ## Time break view styling

-The SfChat allows customizing the time break view elements with various time break view customizations as follows:
+You can applies the styling for the time break view elements by setting the various time break view key and values in resource dictionary.

 <table>
 <tr>